Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Models, simulations and galaxy catalogs

 The cosmological and technical parameters of the simulations are given in Table~\ref{table:simulations}.
 The former are chosen as the best-fit $\Lambda$CDM parameters of the WMAP9 cosmology \citep{WMAP9}.
-The simulations were started at $z_{\rm ini}=49$, from initial conditions generated using Zel'dovich approximation with the publicly available {\sc Mpgrafic} code \citep{Prunet:2008fv}.
+The simulations were started at $z_{\rm ini}=49$, from initial conditions generated using Zel'dovich approximation\footnote{We note that at $z_{\rm ini}=49$ the Zel'dovich approximation can lead to an error of a few percent in the generated initial condition, e.g., for the power spectrum of the density field we find the measured $P(k)$ from our initial conditions agrees better with the linear theory prediction with $\sigma_8=0.842$.
+This suggests that future simulations should use initial conditions generated either at higher $z_{\rm ini}$ or using the second-order Lagrangian perturbation theory \cite{Crocce:2006ve}.
+For this work, we simply note that the small inaccuracy should not affect our main conclusions since we are mainly looking at relative differences from $\Lambda$CDM.} with the publicly available {\sc Mpgrafic} code \citep{Prunet:2008fv}.
 Because the $f(R)$ and nDGP model parameters are chosen such that they only deviate from $\Lambda$CDM non-negligibly at late times, at $z_{\rm ini}$ the modified gravity effect can be neglected, and so all our simulations started from exactly the same initial condition.
 In order to estimate the effect of sample variance, we have used five independent realizations of boxes, whose initial conditions differ only in their random phases of the density field.
 We shall refer to these different realizations as `Box 1' to `Box 5'. {For $f(R)$ gravity we ran three variants of the HS model, with $\log\left(|f_{R0}|\right)=-6, -5, -4$ (with increasing deviation from GR), which we shall refer to as F6, F5 and F4 respectively in what follows; note that GR, or $\Lambda$CDM, is a special subcase of $f(R)$ gravity with $f_{R0}=0$.
 For nDGP we consider two variants with $H_0r_c=5.0, 1.0$ (again with increasing deviation from GR) and refer to them as N5 and N1 respectively; $\Lambda$CDM is a special case of nDGP with $H_0r_c=\infty$.}

 To gain some quick insight into the qualitative behavior of the different models, we show the predictions of some cosmological quantities here.

 Figure~\ref{fig:pofk} shows the matter power spectra of the MG models at two redshifts, $z=0$ (left) and $z=0.5$ (right), as well as their relative difference with respect to $\Lambda$CDM (bottom subpanels).
 For $z=0$, we show the results for Box 1 only, while for $z=0.5$ we show the results for all boxes {(the different line styles are for individual realizations, to highlight the good agreement between them).
 The line styles and color scheme in Fig.~\ref{fig:pofk} (see the legend and caption for more details) will be used in other plots across this paper.}